abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 nodejs make.js
 ```

-Then you have to push your images to your registry and push the json files to your own abcdesktop instance.
+After building, push your images to your registry and submit the JSON files to your abcdesktop.io instance.